mkimuci/ioling/pages/About/03_regulations_online.md

 ### 3.1.
 International Board {#s3-1}

 The International Board is the governing body of the IOL.
 However, all proposed changes to the rules or constitution of IOL must be approved by the IOC.
-The Board shall consist of elected or co-opted persons, normally including
+The Board shall consist of the following elected or appointed positions

 - Chair of the Board
 - Secretary
-- Funding chair
+- Funding and international relations chair
 - IOL web site coordinator
 - PR chair
-- Local organisers of the previous two Olympiads *
+- Representative of the local organisers of the previous Olympiad *
 - Local organisers of the next two Olympiads *
 - Chair of the Problem Committee / Chair of the International Jury *
 - Secretary to the Problem Committee *
 - Local organiser liaison officer

 Members of the International Board shall be elected by the annual meeting of the International Organising Committee.
-Posts marked * will be appointed by the Board and will serve until such time as their successor is appointed.<sup class="fn-ref" data-fn="The PC chair normally serves as Chair of the Jury and is normally nominated soon after the end of the previous Olympiad.">7</sup>
+Posts marked * will be appointed by the Board and will serve until such time as their successor is appointed.<sup class="fn-ref" data-fn="The PC chair normally serves as Chair of the Jury and is normally nominated soon after the end of the previous Olympiad.">8</sup>

 The International Board shall confer at least once between Olympiads, normally in December or January, to prepare for the forthcoming Olympiad.
 This may be done electronically, e.g. via an exchange of emails or with a conference call.
 Minutes of the meeting or a summary of the conclusions of the email discussion shall be available on request to all current members of the International Organising Committee.
+The Board reserves the right to redact from minutes entries it deems confidential.
+Minutes will indicate where such redactions have occurred.
 The Board shall prepare the agenda for the annual meeting of the International Organising Committee at the Olympiad and send it to members no less than ten weeks before the forthcoming Olympiad.
 The Board shall also normally meet at the Olympiad.

 Any Board member unable to attend a meeting in person or online may request a proxy who, once approved by the meeting, shall have full voting rights.

 ### 3.2.
 International Organising Committee {#s3-2}

-The International Organising Committee (IOC) consists of the National Organisers<sup class="fn-ref" data-fn="Members of the IOC are (apart from jury members and IOL Board members) actually organisations rather than individuals, so IOC business is conducted by individuals acting as representatives of these organisations.">8</sup> of accredited countries, members of the International Jury, and members of the International Board.
+The International Organising Committee (IOC) consists of the National Organisers<sup class="fn-ref" data-fn="Members of the IOC are (apart from jury members and IOL Board members) actually organisations rather than individuals, so IOC business is conducted by individuals acting as representatives of these organisations.">9</sup> of accredited countries, members of the International Jury, and members of the International Board.
 At a convenient time during the Olympiad they will hold an annual meeting to discuss any matters concerning the IOL, including appointment and/or (re-)election of International Board members and choice of venue of future Olympiads, so that at least the next Olympiad venue can be announced officially at the closing.
 This meeting is led by the Chair of the Local Organising Committee or their delegate.
 The agenda for this meeting, including any proposals to be voted on, shall be circulated to all members no less than ten weeks before the meeting.
 New proposals or amendments to existing proposals will not be permitted at the meeting.
 National Organisations are normally represented at the meeting by team leaders.
 Each accredited country shall have one vote.
 Members of the International Jury, International Board and/or Ethics Committee who are not representing an accredited country shall be invited to attend the IOC meeting but shall not have a vote unless invited to do so.
 Countries attending as guests or observers shall not be considered full members of the IOC: their representative may attend the meeting and speak, but they will have no voting rights unless invited to do so.
 Other persons in attendance at the Olympiad may be invited to attend the meeting of the IOC under the same rules, as long as they are not eligible to compete in the Olympiad.

 Members of the International Jury will remain members of the IOC until the membership of the Jury for the following year is established.